jesseduffield/horcrux/README.md

 * [ssss](http://point-at-infinity.org/ssss/).
 Works for keys but (as far as I know) not files themselves.
 * [horcrux](https://github.com/kndyry/horcrux).
 Looks like somebody beat me to both the name and concept, however this repo doesn't support thresholds of horcruxes
+* [Haystack](https://github.com/henrysdev/Haystack).
+Implements another file sharding and reassembly algorithm inspired by SSSS, but requires a password for reassembly and does not support thresholds of horcruxes.